ajcalinisan/roboticscamp2025/README.md

 ## 🤖 Notes

-- You may need to write `sudo` before the lines you write if you have permission errors
 - The left motor on some builds is faster/slower; `soccer_bot.py` includes compensation
 - Modify `TURN_TIME` and `TURN_SPEED` for smoother movement
 - Make sure your motor driver has: